Table of Contents

 - Relative Growth Rate: Growth per unit time per unit initial size.

-5. Conditions for Growth
+5. Conditions Necessary for Growth

 - Essential Conditions: